 - Make your expectations known, and vocalize what you expect in the purchase price (for example, furniture packs, fittings, etc.)

 - Make sure all technical equipment, and appliances are in good working order

 The solicitor you choose can also be very helpful at the negotiating stage.
 He or she can ensure terms are met, and above all else completely understood.

-Even though we’ve went through quite a bit on our buying property in Marbella guide, it is at the end of the day a straightforward process.
+Even though we’ve went through quite a bit on our guide to Buying property in Marbella , it is at the end of the day a straightforward process.
 Getting all your ducks in a row, and doing some basic research is all you need before coming over to finally buy the home of your dreams.

 Remember, a good estate agent is the perfect member of your buying team.
 With someone who knows and understands the property market, you can make the process even easier.
 Best part is, you get to move near the sea even faster than you thought!